Cold Fire (Koontz novel): Plot

 Holly questions THE FRIEND far and deep about Jim while he is out of the room.
 All the answers continue to be too predictable to believe, and it finally answers her nagging with threats and then, most shockingly, with the words “I,” “MY,” and, “ME.”
 At that moment, it is discovered that Jim is actually himself the source of both THE FRIEND and THE ENEMY, that it is he who is causing the nightmares and not God or some alien force.
-After Jim's parents died, the 9 year old became obsessed with a book about an alien in a pond next to a windmill – he became so obsessed that the child never grew up until one day an adult-in-body Jim ran away and started a presumably normal life.
+After Jim's parents died in horrific circumstances which he witnessed, the 9 year old became obsessed with a book about an alien in a pond next to a windmill – he became so obsessed that the child never grew up until one day an adult-in-body Jim ran away and started a presumably normal life.
 Holly helps Jim deal with his past and the two begin a new life together.

 Movie adaptation

 According to Koontz in the afterword of a 2004 paperback reissue, he and an unnamed director developed the book into a screenplay independently.
 They then took it to various studios to pitch the project.
 Koontz was dismayed that every executive had the same suggestion - that the fictional aliens in Ironheart's life story become real.
 The project was never made into a film as they couldn't find anyone to support the script as is and not demand changes.